boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-mvc.md

 description: Learn how to embed an analytics dashboard with an ASP.NET MVC application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
 ---

 # Bold BI Dashboards Embedding in ASP.NET MVC Sample with Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-mvc-sample) the sample application, which demonstrates dashboard rendering with a list of dashboards available in your Bold BI server and is followed by steps to create a new embedding application in the `ASP.NET MVC `on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-mvc-sample) obtain the sample application.
+This application demonstrates dashboard rendering with a list of dashboards available in your Bold BI server.
+It is then followed by steps to create a new embedding application in `ASP.NET MVC `on your own.

-> **NOTE:** The best way to get started would be reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.

 ## Prerequisites